jxmot/php-file_get_contents-error/README.md

 **NOTE:** After 4 months the question has not been answered on ServFault, I reposted it on [StackOverflow](https://stackoverflow.com/questions/73535249/apache-and-php-why-do-get-requests-fail-between-domains-that-are-sharing-an-ip)

+**UPDATE: 2022-08-31** I have received some answers on the StackOverflow post.
+However the server is currently working as expected.
+I captured the PHP cURL code that "Misunderstood" posted but I will have to wait for the failure to occur again before I can test it on the server.

 ---
 <img src="http://webexperiment.info/extcounter/mdcount.php?id=php-file_get_contents-error">